One Ayala: History

-On April 19, 2024, SPACE at One Ayala, the exhibition center on Level 5 with the first trade halls in Makati, hosted its first event.
+On April 19, 2024, SPACE at One Ayala hosted its first event.
 In that same year, One Ayala South Tower, the complex's third office tower, was opened, superseding the cancelled One Ayala Residences.
 On August 5, 2025, Hilton Worldwide Holdings Inc. and Ayala Land Hospitality signed an agreement to open Canopy by Hilton Makati, the hotel chain's first branch in the Philippines, at One Ayala by 2026, replacing the cancelled Seda One Ayala.

 Features

 One Ayala, named after its address 1 Ayala Avenue, is a 390000 m2 transport-oriented development which features a five-story 54700 m2 mall with intermodal transportation hub, trade halls, three office towers, and a hotel.
 It is designed by the architectural firm Visionarch.
 The lot it occupies measures 2.8 ha and is bounded by Ayala Avenue, EDSA, the inner streets of Ayala Center such as East Street and Courtyard Drive, and the pedestrianized access to Ayala station.